roberte777/keep-it-secret.nvim/README.md

 Below is a sample setup with the default configs.
 If you do not wish to change the default configs, no setup call is required.
 Additionally, the wildcards are lua's wildcard syntax, not regex!

+The below setup will cause the plugin to show a popup for files that end explicitly in .env and .secret.
+This means files like .env.local, etc. are not triggered with this config.

+Additioanlly, enabled = false sets the default enabled value.
+This value can be toggled, and does not have to be changed from here in order to enable the plugin.
+View below to see how to set a keybinding to change the enabled value.

 ```lua
 require("keep-it-secret").setup({
 	wildcards = { ".*(.env)$", ".*(.secret)$" },